-The entry requirements for the LLM in International Commercial Law is a good initial degree in law or cognate discipline.
+The entry requirements for the LLM in International Commercial Law is a 2:2 honours degree (or above) in law or cognate discipline.
 Candidates with relevant experience are also encouraged to apply.
 English language requirement IELTS 6.5 (with a minimum of 6.0 in each component) or Swansea University recognised equivalent.

 Months of entry

-The focus of the LLM in International Commercial Law is on the legal and practical challenges arising out of the diverse international commercial transactions.
+The focus of the LLM in International Commercial Law is the on the legal and practical challenges arising out of the diverse international commercial transactions.
 It offers the opportunity for an intensive but integrated education in different areas of commercial law.
-The course aims to develop an in-depth and specialist knowledge of International Commercial Law with a view to enhancing graduate employability.
+The course aims to develop an in-depth and specialist knowledge of International Commercial Law with a view to enhancing the graduates’ employability.

 Modules typically include: